cocode/TrekBASIC/README.txt

         pass that information into FUNC_MONO_OP
     TODO Fix the lexer to allow all two character operators, and to require no changes if more are added.
-    TODO Replace namedtuple for ste with dataclass (maybe) TODO need to make sure we suport get_symbol_count() for nested scopes.
-But see next item, so maybe not TODO Search and destroy for literal strings used for what should be enums.
+    TODO Replace namedtuple for ste with dataclass (maybe) TODO Search and destroy for literal strings used for what should be enums.
     TODO what does get_additional do?